Looking for a short term loan in Arizona? Here’s what you need to know.

 - Tribal loans.
 If you live in a state like Arizona where payday loans are illegal, you still have the option of getting one if you go through a tribal lender like SWIFT or Blue Trust Loans.
 Since these lenders are based on tribal land, they are considered a sovereign entity and are able to abide by their own laws.

 - Pick up side work.
-Looking for side jobs, selling things online, or signing up to drive with a company like Uber are some of the many ways people get extra cash when they’re in a bind.
+Looking for side jobs, selling things online with a service like eBay or LetGo, or signing up to drive with a company like Uber are some of the many ways people get extra cash when they’re in a bind.
 It’s a great alternative to getting a loan or credit card because there is nothing to repay.

 What are the typical costs of an Arizona loan?

-Have any more questions about Arizona payday loans?
+Have any more questions about Arizona short term loans?

 Why did payday loans in Arizona become illegal?